Getting Started with Chalk

 .

-Alternatively, to extract all chalk marks from the artifacts in the directory, we can run:
+Alternatively, to extract all chalk marks from the artifacts in the current directory, we can run:

 Some of the things reported on were found in the actual artifacts.
 But